heinsense2/AIO_CaseStudy/README.md

 * validate accuracy on train, val and test splits
 * detect objects in test or out of doamin splits

-A YOLOv5 Notebook is provided as an example on how to run the train, validation and detection pipeline.
+A [Google Colab Notebook](https://github.com/heinsense2/AIO_CaseStudy/blob/main/notebooks/Training_on_FathomNet_Custom_Data.ipynb) is provided as an example on how to run the train, validation and detection pipeline.
-- [ ] add link to Colab Notebook